1. Sustainability TOP

 Honorable Mention: Machine assembly (1 person)

 3. We provide advanced skills training and leadership training in collaboration with external training institutions.
 The number of workers who have passed the National Trade Skill Testing & Certification has doubled since 2011.
-Administration Division is working with workplaces to run study sessions and practice sessions to support employees in acquiring qualifications.
+The Administration Division is working with workplaces to run study sessions and practice sessions to support employees in acquiring qualifications.

 Engineering Division